nadeo/trackmania-doc/docs/competition-tool/plugin-settings.md

 | S_MessageTimer          | ""             | The message to send. <br/> Add value to enable plugin. |

 ## Minimum rank
-Display a pop up to inform the players about the minimum rank to reach
+Display a popup to inform the players about the minimum rank to reach

 | Setting name                 |  Default value  | Description                        |
 |:-----------------------------|:---------------:|:-----------------------------------|